Here’s a question I hear A LOT: “When should our wedding party arrive to the church/ceremony site?”

 If your groomsmen are also serving the roles of ushers (which they usually are), they should arrive 45-60 minutes prior to the ceremony starting.
 This gives them time to get their boutonnieres pinned on, get in position and greet that very first guest that arrives.
 Also make sure your program attendants are there around that same time as well (if the groomsmen are not taking on that role).

 The Groom usually arrives around the same time as the groomsmen along with his Best Man.
+You can book Party Rentals Orlando FL for your upcoming celebration in Orlando Florida, this can be great for the kids.

 photo by We Laugh We Love